vlzahariev/eastvantage_exam_vz/README.md

 ﻿# eastvantage_exam_vz

-This file contain the code of the task for the exam.
+This repo contain the code of the task for the exam.